dataspecer/ds-wdoi/source/backend/wdoi-service/README.md

   - Working with typescript requires typings for routes and augmentations for hooks and decorators ([guide](https://fastify.dev/docs/latest/Reference/TypeScript/)).

 - The server is asynchronously started by `fastify` by loading all plugins into `FastifyInstance` inside `app.ts` file.
-  - Opon start up `fastify` will initialize the `WdOntology` class by loading the preprocessed ontology into memory from specified files inside enviroment variables.
+  - Opon start up, `fastify` will initialize the `WdOntology` class by loading the preprocessed ontology into memory from specified files inside environment variables.
-  - Logging is configured based on dev/prod builds.
+  - Logging is configured based on development/production builds.
     - Internally it uses `pinojs` for logging.
     - During development it uses `pino-pretty`.
     - In production the format is leaner.
 - Routes are created as a plugin into `fastify`.
   - Three main routes:
-    - `/documentation` serves dynamically create swagger api as a static page.
+    - `/documentation` serves dynamically create swagger API as a static page.
-    - `/restart` enables restart of the `fastify` server, to reload new ontology from files (assuming they got updated).
+    - `/restart` enables restart of the `fastify` server, to reload a new ontology from files (assuming they got updated).
-    - `/api/v3` prefix contains API for the Wikidata ontology.
+    - Routes with a `/api/v3` prefix contain API for the Wikidata ontology.
   - Each route contains a schema of the route output, that is done in order to increase performance of serialization of the data and to allow typescript in the request/response.
+    - Internally, it uses `fast-json-stringtify`.
     - We are using `json-schema-to-ts` as a means to write json schemas for the routes responses and requests.
     - There are [multiple ways](https://fastify.dev/docs/latest/Reference/TypeScript/) how to do it.
     - The API returns `fastify` errors when an unexisting entity is accessed.
       - For more on errors visit [docs](https://fastify.dev/docs/latest/Reference/Errors/).
 - Host and ports:
   - For running inside docker, the `host` needs to be set to `0.0.0.0` otherwise the `fastify` will not connect to the outside.
   - During development, it defaults to `localhost`.